Lake Burley Griffin, Canberra, Australian Capital Territory © EventsACT

 Drink and dine at waterfront venues

 Lake Burley Griffin is more than a natural oasis – it’s also home to a trendy food and drink scene.
 From coffee in the morning to drinks in the evening, you’ll find several venues located right on the shores of the lake.
-Start the day at Local Press Café, stop for lunch at Walt & Burley and don’t miss dinner at The Boat House followed by drinks at Armada Outdoor Bar.
+Start the day at Local Press Café, stop for lunch at Walt & Burley and don’t miss dinner at The Boat House.